-The Prepaid MasterCard® is a special-purpose MasterCard® that gives you a way to pay for eligible expenses without needing to submit claims.
-The Prepaid MasterCard® lets you electronically access the amount you elected to contribute to your Health Care Flexible Spending Account at qualifying providers.
+The Prepaid MasterCard[®] is a special-purpose MasterCard[®] that gives you a way to pay for eligible dental and vision expenses without needing to submit claims.
+The Prepaid MasterCard[®] lets you electronically access the amount you elected to contribute to your Limited Purpose Health Care Flexible Spending Account at qualifying providers.

-The Spending Account Service Center will provide two (2) Prepaid MasterCards®, which will be loaded with your Health Care Flexible Spending Account election.
+The Spending Account Service Center will provide two (2) Prepaid MasterCards[®], which will be loaded with your Limited Purpose Health Care Flexible Spending Account election.
 Additional or replacement cards are available for a \$10.00 fee (come in packages of 2 cards) charged directly to your account.
-If you participate in more than one account, the fee would be charged first to your Health Care Flexible Spending Account, then your Dependent Care Flexible Spending Account.
+If you participate in more than one account, the fee would be charged first to your Limited Purpose Health Care Flexible Spending Account before being Account, then your Dependent Care Flexible Spending Account before being charged to your Health Savings Account